Fuflunz/Yo-Server/README.md

 The application still has a lot of security issues beginning with the fact it is running on http and not https.
 Also the application is stateless wich means there is no sessionhandling.
-This means that userpassword, for example needs to be send everytime an action is commited.
+This means that userpasswords, for example need to be send everytime an action is commited.
 The application has proper passwordhashing.

 Unit tests that test the Service-Structure are also addet.